dobesv/planout-ts/README.md

 * https://facebook.github.io/planout/docs/planout-language.html

-To use PlanOut scripts with this package, you must compile them to JSON, parse the JSON to objects, and pass it to `evalCode`.
-Provide an initial variable state (especially anything you want to use as a `salt`, which is called the `unit` in the scripting language) as an object last parameter to the experiment call.
+To use PlanOut scripts with this package, you must compile them to JSON, parse the JSON to objects, and pass it to `execute`.
+Provide an initial variable state (especially anything you want to use as a `salt`, which is called `unit` in the scripting language operations).

-The script will assign any experiment variables / parameters and you can read the calculated values by calling `get` on the experiment.
+The script will assign any experiment variables / parameters and you can read the calculated values by calling `get` on the experiment that is returned.

 The idea behind the planout scripts is that you can make the system a bit more abstract - the "knobs and levers" are the variables set by the PlanOut language